Vessyl: Pryme Vessyl

-Vessyl Pre-Order Backer Disappointment
+Vessyl pre-order backer disappointment

 In October 2015, the company announced that refunds would be issued to those who opted not to wait out production delays of Vessyl.
 However, many backers never received their requested refunds, and many who did receive a refund waited months at times, only receiving refunds after long and numerous emails with the company.

 In addition to offering refunds, for pre-order backers who remained invested and hopeful of receiving their initial Vessyl orders, Mark One offered Pryme Vessyl to them, free-of charge.

 Pryme Vessyl was released to the public in November 2015 along with the promise that early supporters who chose to not request a refund on their initial orders could take advantage of a free opt-in program to receive a Pryme Vessyl as a reward for being patient and maintaining their investment with the company.

 Ultimately, many orders for the free Pryme Vessyl were never fulfilled for the opt-in program, with the company choosing instead to ship fulfillments to retail partners, rather than prioritizing their promise to their pre-order backers.